ai-driven-dev/prompts/README.md

 [[Result, behavior, error logs... or your analysis]]
 </error>

-Rules:
+Steps:
-- Analyze the given code
+1. Analyze the given code
-- Then list potentials issues and steps to fix the code
+2. Then list potentials issues and steps to fix the code
-- Sort them by relevance
+3. Sort them by relevance

+Notes:
 - Issues might be induced by another part of the code, so you might need to check the whole codebase.
 ```